achievements-app/psn-api/src/trophy/user/getUserSummarizedTrophiesByTrophyGroup.md

 // Usage example

-// Returns a summary of your trophies earned for Astro's Playroom (NPWR20188_00). const response = await getSummarizedTrophiesByTrophyGroup( authorization,
+// Returns a summary of your trophies earned for Astro's Playroom (NPWR20188_00). const response = await getUserSummarizedTrophiesByTrophyGroup( authorization,
   "me",
   "NPWR20188_00",